-The Facebook Pages source type allows you to filter for interactions related to specific Facebook pages.
+The Facebook Pages source type allows you to filter for interactions related to specific Facebook pages and their linked Instagram pages.

 The interactions you receive represent different types of engagement taking place on the Facebook page(s) you want to monitor.
 Each interaction carries information about the type of engagement it represents and about the content that engagement is related to.